 This document is for sites running on WordPress.com VIP.

 As a part of our overall efforts to encrypt sites hosted on WordPress.com, we strongly encourage WordPress.com VIP sites to enable SSL/HTTPS for a custom domain name mapped to your site, and to redirect all site traffic to that secure URL.

 By default all domains on WordPress.com have SSL enabled.
 We have temporarily excluded VIP sites from this requirement to allow time to update themes and site assets so they are SSL-compatible.
 We’re aware that some third-party ad networks do not yet support SSL for displaying ad content.
 If your ad networks don’t already support SSL, we hope you will strongly encourage them to do so quickly.

 Options for SSL Support #

-For VIP sites ready enable HTTPS support, we can provide a few options:
+For VIP sites ready to enable HTTPS support, we provide a few options:

 - Secure (default): HTTPS-only.
 Valid SSL certificate installed, all HTTP traffic redirected to HTTPS.

 - Testing: Valid SSL certificate installed, HTTP traffic NOT redirected to HTTPS.
 This mode is recommended only for testing and resolving mixed-content issues and is not recommended as a long-term solution.
 Note that testing mode will have unintended side effects and will most likely impact your sitemaps and how search engines see the site.
 It’s not recommended to stay with testing mode for longer then a week.

 - Insecure: Valid SSL certificate installed, HTTPS traffic redirected to HTTP.
 Not recommended, but can be implemented as a short-term workaround for any issues that might come up in testing.